nikita-telkar/Projects/README.md

 ### Projects

-A few of my R analysis scripts
+My analysis scripts for a few of my projects. :rainbow: